 - Knowledge Dynamics

-John is an External Examiner for International Y1 Business and Management at the University of Sussex.
+John is an External Examiner for the Pre-Masters in Management, Finance, Hospitality and Tourism at the University of Surrey.

-He has also served as a Reviewer for Knowledge Management Research & Practice and the European Academy of Management.
+He has also served as a Reviewer for Information Technology & People and the Journal of Knowledge Management.

 Sponsors and collaborators